 Potential on-delivery charge if not IOSS-covered: ~£44

 A £44 charge on a £120 purchase is a 37% surcharge.
-Even for a product below the €150 duty threshold, Hungarian customers not covered by IOSS face one of the steepest on-delivery charges of any EU destination.
+Even for an order comfortably inside the IOSS ceiling, Hungarian customers not covered by IOSS face one of the steepest on-delivery charges of any EU destination.
 The case for either getting IOSS-registered or selling via an IOSS marketplace is stronger for Hungary than for almost any other EU country.

 Hungarian consumers: price-sensitive, but growing online buyers